Phase Space Sketching for Crystal Image Analysis based on Synchrosqueezed Transforms: Phase space sketching

 \subsection{Segmentation}

 In the previous section, we have applied the phase-space sketching to identify reference sketches for different crystal patterns in a complicated crystal image.
 As shown in Figure \ref{fig:cls2} to \ref{fig:cls4}, a crystal image can be roughly partitioned into several pieces and each piece contains grains sharing the same crystal pattern.
 However, we are not able to determine an accurate partition due to sketch outliers at grain boundaries.
 Since we already have the reference sketches by the algorithm in the previous section, we can simply match the sketch outliers with the reference sketches and identify the most possible type of crystal pattern.
+However, we do not expect the outlier treatment to give meaningful results at grain boundaries, because the results will hesitate between two types and in real data it is even difficult to distinguish types by manual inspection.
 Once we have completed the image segmentation for different crystal patterns, the atomic resolution crystal image analysis in Section \ref{sec:model} is applied within each type of crystal patterns to estimate defects and crystal deformations.
+This completes the complicated crystal image analysis.